mehulagg/gitlab/doc/user/profile/index.md

 1. In the top-right corner, select your avatar.
 1. Select **Set status** or, if you have already set a status, **Edit status**.
 1. Set the desired emoji and status message.
-Status messages must be plain text and fewer than 100 characters.
+Status messages must be plain text and 100 characters or less.
    They can also contain emoji codes like, `I'm on vacation :palm_tree:`.
 1. Select **Set status**.
 Alternatively, you can select **Remove status** to remove your user status entirely.

 You can also set your current status by [using the API](../../api/users.md#user-status).

-If you select the **Busy** checkbox, remember to deselect it when you become available again.
+If you select the **Busy** checkbox, remember to clear it when you become available again.

 ## Set a busy status indicator